Rail profile: History

-The earliest rails used on horse-drawn wagonways were wooden,.
-In the 1760s strap-iron rails were introduced with thin strips of cast iron fixed onto the top of the wooden rails.
-This increased the durability of the rails.
+The earliest rails used on horse-drawn wagonways were wooden.
+In the 1760s strap-iron rails were introduced with thin strips of cast iron fixed on to the top of the wooden rails, increased their durability.
 Both wooden and strap-iron rails were relatively inexpensive, but could only carry a limited weight.
 The metal strips of strap-iron rails sometimes separated from the wooden base and speared into the floor of the carriages above, creating what was referred to as a "snake head".
 The long-term maintenance expense involved outweighed the initial savings in construction costs.

 Cast-iron rails with vertical flanges were introduced by Benjamin Outram of B. Outram & Co. which later became the Butterley Company in Ripley.
 The wagons that ran on these plateway rails had a flat profile.
 Outram's partner William Jessop preferred the use of "edge rails" where the wheels were flanged and the rail heads were flat - this configuration proved superior to plateways.
 Jessop's (fishbellied) first edge rails were cast by the Butterley Company.

-The earliest of these in general use were the so-called cast iron fishbelly rails from their shape.
+The earliest of these in general use were short, cast-iron fishbelly rails, named for their shape.
 Rails made from cast iron were brittle and broke easily.
-They could only be made in short lengths which would soon become uneven.
-John Birkinshaw's 1820 patent, as rolling techniques improved, introduced wrought iron in longer lengths, replaced cast iron and contributed significantly to the explosive growth of railroads in the period 1825–40.
-The cross-section varied widely from one line to another, but were of three basic types as shown in the diagram.
+They could only be made in short lengths, which soon led to unevenness of the track.
+As rolling techniques improved, John Birkinshaw's 1820 patent introduced wrought iron in longer lengths, replaced cast iron, and contributed significantly to the explosive growth of railroads in the period 1825–40.
+The cross-section varied widely from one line to another, but were of three basic types, as shown in the diagram.
 The parallel cross-section which developed in later years was referred to as bullhead.